maha-sm/Target-Specification/README.md

 #### Nmap has fairly intelligent defaults set, so you are able to just open up Nmap and run a scan without specifying anything but the target.
 So, why not try it out on a computer on your network.
 Scanning the computer running Kali isn't going to give you much of anything, so it's best to pick another computer that you own.
 If you already know the IP of one, awesome.
 If not, Nmap has a tool to get the IP addresses of the computers on your network.
 ![image](https://user-images.githubusercontent.com/84526848/121816157-0c12a100-cc8b-11eb-9734-277863036278.png)

+#### What you'll see when Nmap finishes is a list of every devices that was reachable.
+Each device will have a name(if applicable), IP address, and MAC address with a manufacturer.
+By using the names and the hardware manufacturers, you should be able to tell what each device on your network is.
+Pick a computer that you own, and scan it.